mhusm/XDTools/readme.txt

 - The "1s" button can be dragged and dropped between two elements in the event sequence to add a 1 second pause between the elements
 - Breakpoints can be added by clicking in the area on the left of the timeline
 - Breakpoints can be removed by dragging them and then dropping them into the trash button
+- Debugging functions: To debug a function in your application, open the Chrome developer tools and add the function to the list of debugging functions.
+If the function is called, execution will be paused and the function can be debugged in the developer tools.
+- Inspecting HTML: To inspect the HTML of an emulated device, click its "Inspect HTML" button with open developer tools, the body of the iframe will then be opened in the developer tools.
+- Debugging functions/inspecting HTML will only work if the developer tools are opened AFTER creating emulated devices/after the URL of an emulated device has changed.
+- If you use any port other from 80, line 16 in devtools.js in the Chrome Extension must be adjusted.